allevin/pyomo-model-libraries/performancetests/README.md

 Output files in `.csv` format will be created in the `performancetests/output/runtime` directory for each successfully run test.
 Rundata as `.out` files will be created in the `performancetests/output/rundata` directory.

 ## Comparing Output Files

+### Console Script
-There is a console script that will compare the data within two performance test `csv` files.
+This package includes a console script that will compare the data within two performance test `csv` files.
 This script can be invoked using the following command:
 ```
 $ pyomo-analyze [-h] [-f FILE1] [-f FILE2]